abrahambahez/sabhz/content/@ogilvyHeterarchyIdeaFinally2016.md

 ---
 title: 'Heterarchy An Idea Finally Ripe for Its Time'
-aliases: ['Heterarchy An Idea Finally Ripe for Its Time']
+aliases: ['Heterarchy An Idea Finally Ripe for Its Time', '@ogilvyHeterarchyIdeaFinally2016']
 initial_read: 2020-10-13
 source_type: artículo
 authors: ['Ogilvy, Jay']